genlayerlabs/genlayer-docs/README.md

 # GenLayer Documentation

-This repo contains technical documentation for the [GenLayer project](https://genlayer.com/).
+This repo contains the technical documentation for the [GenLayer project](https://genlayer.com/), the world's first Intelligent Blockchain.

 The live site is available at [https://docs.genlayer.com/](https://docs.genlayer.com/).